amelraihana/basic-and-modified-mergesort/README.md

         }
         indexOfMergedArray++;
     }
-    // Copy the remaining elements of
+    // copy the remaining elements of
     // left[], if there are any
     while (indexOfSubArrayOne < subArrayOne) {
         array[indexOfMergedArray]